swapnil5053/Naive-bayes-from-scratch/README.md

 ## Overview

-This project classifies sentences from medical research abstracts into their structural roles (Background, Methods, Results, etc.).
+This lab program classifies sentences from medical research abstracts into their structural roles (Background, Methods, Results, etc.).
 Originally a machine learning lab assignment, it has been extended with scikit-learn compatibility, explainability features, and a command-line interface.

 ## Dataset